mithuan2002/fruit/replit.md

 # Overview

 Fruitbox is a comprehensive referral marketing management system built as a full-stack web application.
-It provides businesses with tools to create and manage referral campaigns, track customer engagement, distribute coupon codes, and communicate with customers via SMS.
+It provides businesses with tools to create and manage referral campaigns, track customer engagement, distribute coupon codes, and communicate with customers via automated WhatsApp messaging.
 The platform features a modern dashboard interface for monitoring campaign performance, customer management, and analytics reporting.

+## Recent Changes (January 2025)

+Successfully migrated from SMS to WhatsApp automation:
+- Replaced SMS functionality with WhatsApp Web.js integration
+- Updated database schema for WhatsApp messages instead of SMS
+- Created automated messaging triggers for new customers
+- Updated UI components (WhatsApp Center instead of SMS Center)
+- Implemented QR code authentication for business WhatsApp registration

 # User Preferences